natelandau/halp/README.md

 -   Understands your aliases, functions, and exported environment variables
 -   Customizable categories
+-   Uses your inline comments to describe your commands
 -   Customizable regexes for matching commands
--   Uses a SQLite database for fast querying
+-   SQLite database used for fast querying
 -   Explains builtin commands with [TLDR pages](https://tldr.sh/)
 -   Explains builtin commands with options from [mankier.com](https://www.mankier.com/)